remla24-team6/phishing_detection_cnn/README.md

 Below, we outline the decisions with regards to the set up and structure of our project.

+### Remote
+We configured a Google Drive folder as remote storage.
+It is accessible, [here](https://drive.google.com/drive/u/0/folders/1Bjf-9VYuLobnAYb6xvm_DwWWNlMuesrM).

 ### Project structure
-We use the standard [Cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) to ease the creation of directories and configuration filese.
+We use the standard [Cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) to ease the creation of directories and configuration files.

 ### Package management
 We use [Poetry](https://python-poetry.org/) as our dependency management tool.
 Poetry ensures that users with different environments use the same versions of dependencies.